timm/ezr/docs/about.md

 In the beginning there was the data and the data was without form, and void; and confusion was upon the face of the humans.
-And the programmer  said, let there be workflows that can contrast and explain the difference between good and bad data [^whycon] [^conplan] And there was light.
+And the programmer  said, let there be workflows that succinctly  explain the contrast between good and bad things [^whycon] [^conplan] And there was light.

 [^whycon]: difference between things can be shorter than the things